 - Creation of portals with different designs for user groups.

-- ‘Design approval’ for selected designs to ensure a marketer can sign off on a design before it is released.
+- ‘Design approval’ for selected designs ensures a marketer can sign off on a design before it is released.

-- Inclusion of a DAM which is fully integrated.
+- Inclusion of a DAM that is fully integrated.

 - Ability to share collections of images to include in designs.